-The Contractor must engage a Licensed Electrical Contractor to perform the duties and functions of 'electrical works' as defined in the legislation.
+The Contractor shall engage a Licensed Electrical Contractor to perform the duties and functions of 'electrical works' as defined in the legislation.

-The Contractor shall be responsible for carrying out sufficient testing to ensure that materials and installation standards comply with the requirements of this Technical Specification.
+The Contractor shall be responsible for ensuring that materials and installation standards comply with the requirements of this Technical Specification.